 Not suitable for freediving

-What equipment do I need to snorkel?
+What gear do I need to snorkel?

 Do I need to be a good swimmer to snorkel?